List of Critical Role cast members: Taliesin Jaffe

 Jaffe plays Percival "Percy" Fredrickstein Von Musel Klossowski de Rolo III in Campaign 1.
 Percy is a human gunslinger.
 (Note: Gunslinger is a homebrew class based on the "Gunslinger" archetype in Pathfinder and converted to 5th edition by Mercer.
 Mercer has since refined this into an unofficial subclass for 5th edition's fighter class.)

 Early in Campaign 2, Jaffe plays Mollymauk "Molly" Tealeaf; a tiefling blood hunter and con artist working in a traveling circus.
 Mollymauk is killed when the Mighty Nein attempts to free party members from a slaver group.
 After Molly's death, Jaffe plays Caduceus Clay, a firbolg cleric in service of the Wildmother, goddess of the wilderness.
 Caduceus is searching for a way to save his home from a magical blight.
 The Mighty Nein recruits Caduceus before the party's second attempt to rescue their captured members; he remains with the group because he believes it will aid in his journey.
 In the Mighty Nein Reunited two-part special, Jaffe plays Kingsley Tealeaf; a tiefling blood hunter with levels in rogue.

 For Campaign 3, Jaffe plays Ashton Greymoore, (Note: Uses he/they pronouns.
 For consistency the article uses they.) an earth genasi barbarian who attacked Jiana Hexum's home in Jrusar with a group called the Nobodies and was gravely injured; they were abandoned by the group and have been paying off their debt to Hexum since.
 On a job, they discovered Fresh Cut Grass and helped the automaton bury their companions.
 They later convince the Bell Hells to take a job from Hexum which pays off their debt to her.

-In Campaign 4, Jaffe plays as Bolaire Lathalia.
+In Campaign 4, Jaffe plays as Bolaire Lathalia, a warlock and curator of the Archanade, a museum of arcane artifacts.
+He appears to be wearing a grey mask that moves as if it were a living face; however, he is actually a sentient magic item created during The Shapers' War by the halflings to kill the trickster goddess Rauwyn.
+When worn, Bolaire takes control of the wearer's body.
+Bolaire fled to Dol-Makjar during the Falconer's Rebellion; he later befriended Hal but his secret was discovered by Thjazi, who blackmailed him over his true nature.